SolidCaterpillar/SWEN303-Group-Project-Part-1/Part-2/test-plan.md

 # Test Design

+The following document will outline the steps taken to improve the User Experience of our flat expense sharing app.

-Our following test's design will cover the following components
+The following document will cover the following components:
 * Design and Purpose
 * Data Types and Collection
 * Procedures and Key Tasks